iainctduncan/learn-scheme-for-max/part_1.rst

 Basic types
 -----------
-Scheme is dynamically typed, meaning that we do not have to specify in advance of what type a variable will be, but variables do have types.
+Scheme is dynamically typed, meaning that we do not have to specify in advance of what type a variable will be, and a variable's type can be changed by setting it to a new value of a different type.
+But variables do have types.

 Booleans and Predicates
 ^^^^^^^^^^^^^^^^^^^^^^^